 Plants have been used as medicine since Adam and Eve.
-Or if you prefer, since before homo became sapien.
-There is a deep connection between humans and plants; Plant biology, chemistry and genetics are very similar, and sometimes identical to ours.
+Or if you prefer, since before homo became sapien, because animals use herbs when they get sick!
+Yup, true dat.
+There is a deep connection between us and plants; Plant biology, chemistry and genetics are very similar, even sometimes identical, to ours.
+Did you know that some plants have testosterone?
+Dopamine?
 It was recently discovered that many plants have more DNA than a human being!
 Plants comprise almost the entirety of life on our plan(e)t.
-So it’s no surprise that every culture in history has used plants as medicine.
-And still do, even here in the great city of New York where the herbal renaissance is in full bloom.
+So it’s no surprise that every culture in history has and still does use plants as medicine.
+Even here in the great city of New York there is an herbal renaissance is in full bloom.
 That is because plants make beautiful medicine.

 Plant medicine can help.
 Are you often in an unpleasant mood?
 Do you have low energy or low libido?
 Do you have any chronic, nagging pains?
 Old sports injuries?
 Skin problems?
 Problems sleeping, or problems with anxiety?
 Problems with your monthly cycle?
 Allergies or auto-immune disorders?
 High blood pressure?
 Do you have a cold or the flu, or an infection?
 Arthritis?
 High blood sugar?
 For these and many other problems, plant medicine is often your best choice.